crazyfacka/rpi_wakeup_light/README.md

 9. A 200Ω resistor
 	- The 3.3v from the Raspberry Pi GPIO is too much for the red LED.

 So, this is it.
-The was this is wired can be seen in the file [sketch.fzz](https://github.com/crazyfacka/rpi_wakeup_light/blob/master/sketch.fzz).
+The way this is wired can be seen in the file [sketch.fzz](https://github.com/crazyfacka/rpi_wakeup_light/blob/master/sketch.fzz).
 You need the app Fritzing (http://fritzing.org/home/) to open it.

 Bear in mind that I am by no means an electrical engineer, and all I know I learned from the interwebs, so some schematics mistakes could be expected :)